-Upon arrival in Vietnam, II Field Force had operational control of five major units: the 1st and 25th infantry divisions, the 173rd Airborne Brigade, the 12th Combat Aviation Group and the 23rd Artillery Group.
+II Field Force, Vietnam, had operational control of five major units: the 1st and 25th Infantry Divisions, the 173d Airborne Brigade, the 12th Combat Aviation and 23d Artillery Groups.
+With exception of the 173d, these units are still with the Force.